 At the bottom of the hill is a reception-kitchen block, and next to that an open-sided split-level dining-bar area, with views out to sea.
 The dozen or so tables are laid with candles, paraffin lamps and surprisingly elegant crockery and glassware.
 The staff check the proposed menus with you in advance, and can always take account of particular requests or allergies.

 Antipasto African-style came in the form of a fresh octopus salad, followed by a pumpkin ravioli in tomato sauce for the obligatory pasta dish.
 Both were tasty and tender - certainly not as al dente as is de rigueur in Italy.
 Primo piatto was a white snapper with potato slices and grilled green peppers, a nice dish let down by stale spuds.
-The passion sorbet with vodka was small and delicious, and particularly impressive when you remember that there is no mains electricity here.
+The passion sorbet with vodka was small and delicious.
 You can wash it down with house wines (by the glass), beers, cocktails or the day’s fresh fruit juice - all excluded from the rates, but reasonably priced.